suryapa1/agents-ai/labs.md

 ![Running the RAG agent](./images/aa67.png?raw=true "Running the RAG agent")

-6. The stored information about startup location is in a file named *user_starting_location.json* in the same directory if you want to view that.
+6. The stored information about startup location is in a file named *user_starting_location.json* in the same directory.
+If you changed the starting location, you can view the file.
+(If you didn't change the location, the file won't exist.)

 7. After the initial run, you can try prompts about other offices or cities mentioned in the PDF.
 Type *exit* when done.